BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 {width=75%}
 ![Fig. 2.35: ML services map](images/ML_Services.png)

-*ML libraries* provide algorithms for  classification, regression, clustering, feature selection / extraction, topic modeling, etc. using different approaches, e.g.,  decision tree learning, artificial neural networks, Bayesian networks, inductive logic programming, support vector machines, hidden Markov chains, etc. They are implemented in a certain programming language, e.g., Phython, Java or C/C++, and can be used in AI applications that are implemented in a compatible programming language.
+*ML libraries* provide algorithms for  classification, regression, clustering, feature selection / extraction, topic modeling, etc. using different approaches, e.g.,  decision tree learning, artificial neural networks, Bayesian networks, inductive logic programming, support vector machines, hidden Markov chains, etc. They are implemented in a certain programming language, e.g., Python, Java or C/C++, and can be used in AI applications that are implemented in a compatible programming language.

 *ML APIs* provide an ML programming interface to various ML libraries, e.g., Keras running on top of TensorFlow, CNTK, or Theano.